 I love teaching CST prep.
 It is so rewarding to help bring together all of the information given over the course of the program.
 I get to witness the final chapter in a student’s surgical technology education and help guide them to other academic endeavors that they will discover in their careers.

-Hi, my name is Mikayla Bassett CST and I’m excited to be working with SVSTI.
+Hi, my name is Mikayla Bassett and I’m excited to be working with SVSTI.
 I started my training back home in Texas in a Sterile Processing department where I became certified and started working as an SPD traveler.
-I traveled to several hospitals all over the country, but fell in love with the Bay Area when I got here and decided to stay.
+I traveled to several hospitals all over the country but fell in love with the Bay Area when I got here and decided to stay.
 I worked for a total of 5 years in SPD up until the day I graduated the Surgical Technology program at Mt.
 Diablo Adult Education.
-I graduated with a certification from NBSTSA, and a full-time job where I currently work as a CST at Stanford’s Outpatient Surgery Center in Redwood City, specializing in orthopedics, sports medicine, hands and podiatry.
-I have a Sterile Processing certification with CBSPD, and am a member of The Association of Surgical Technologists.
+I graduated with a certification from NBSTSA and worked as a CST at Stanford’s Outpatient Surgery Center in Redwood City, specializing in orthopedics, sports medicine, hands and podiatry.
+I have a Sterile Processing certification with HSPA, I am a member of The Association of Surgical Technologists.
 I’ve loved teaching new coworkers and students at all my past hospitals, and I’m so excited to continue to share what I’ve learned with the students of SVSTI.
-I truly believe SPD is the heart of the hospital, and having great team work between SPD and the operating room gives our patients the best possible outcomes.
-When I’m not working, you can find me at the gym, shopping at Target, or eating good food with friends.
+I am the Associate Director of Academics, Sterile Processing Assistant Director as well as a member of the Program Advisory Committee at SVSTI.

-Certified Surgical Technologist, Suzanne Duran joined SVSTI with 5 years experience in the field of Surgical Technology.
+Certified Surgical Technologist, Suzanne Duran joined SVSTI with 5 years experience in the field of Surgical Technology and is a CST.
 Having experience in many areas, Suzanne’s specialties include GYN as well as Plastic and reconstructive Surgery.
 Suzanne entered healthcare with a passion to provide patients with the best possible care.
 Suzanne has a high regard for Surgical integrity and strongly believes that being part of the peri-operative team is a privilege that’s not to be taken lightly.
 Suzanne is passionate about sharing her experience with our students so that they may enter the field of surgical technology equipped with the necessary knowledge and skills to not only be successful but to provide patients with the best care.
 This means, demonstrating excellent aseptic technique.
 After all, patients safety beings with the Surgical Technologist.

 In Suzanne’s spare time she enjoys spending time with her Two Children, and takes time for herself to practice self-care by writing and painting.
 This can be a physically and mentally exhausting field to work in, self care is key to maintaining a healthy and balanced lifestyle.